The Parish of St Joseph's

 Download the parish Newsletter Here

-ROSARY CIRCLE FOR PRIESTLY VOCATIONS:- If you haven’t already done so, but would still like to commit to praying a decade of the Rosary each day during January, then please do put your initial or a tick in one of the boxes on the ‘Rosary Circle’ chart in the church porch.
+ROSARY CIRCLE FOR PRIESTLY VOCATIONS:- If you haven’t already done so, but would still like to commit to praying a decade of the Rosary each day during February, then please do put your initial or a tick in one of the boxes on the ‘Rosary Circle’ chart in the church porch.
 Our thanks to all those who have ‘signed up’ already to be part of the ‘Rosary Circles’.
 So as to keep this spiritual exercise in our minds and hearts, the first Sunday of each month is a ‘sign up’ weekend, when people can recommit to this by 'signing up again' or indeed take up this prayerful activity.
 Let it be said, however, that anyone can join the Rosary Circles at any time, so, even if you haven’t done so thus far, please be encouraged to do so.
 Details of how to be involved are on the notice in the church porch.
 PLEASE BE PART OF A ROSARY CIRCLE PRAYING FOR PRIESTLY VOCATIONS FROM THE PARISH!
 Thank you.
+Prayer for vocations to the Priesthood: ( Dropped in through the presbytery letter box, so a ‘thankyou’ to the courier) God our Father, look in love upon our homes, our families and our communities.
+Raise up from amongst us worthy priests to preach the Gospel to all people, to minister at your altar and care for your flock.
+Fill us with your Holy Spirit and make us faithful and inspiring witnesses to your Kingdom.
+We ask this through Christ our Lord.
+Amen

 Show More